ivan-guerra/programmador.com/content/posts/ncube.md

 }
 ```

-`RotateAndProject3Dto2D()` takes as input the cube, current cursor position, and what I
+`RotateAndProject3Dto2D()` takes as input the cube, current cursor position, and
-am calling view configurations (i.e., camera FOV angle, near plane dimensions,
+the view configurations (that is, camera FOV angle, near plane dimensions,
 etc.).
 The function iterates over each 3D coordinate on each face of the cube.
-For each point we perform the following steps:
+For each point, you perform the following steps:

 1. Rotate the point. `Rotate3D()` implements the rotation matrix multiplication.
 2. Apply the perspective projection. `Transform3DTo2D()` is a "generic" version
    of the perspective projection formulas.
-3. Offset the coordinate to account for the fact our 2D coordinate system (the
+3. Offset the coordinate to account for the fact the 2D coordinate system (the
    screen as defined by ncurses) has its origin at the top left of the screen.

-The output of `RotateAndProject3Dto2D()` is a collection of 2D points that when plotted
+The output of `RotateAndProject3Dto2D()` is a collection of 2D points that when
-on the screen will show the cube projected and rotated.
+plotted on the screen will show the cube projected and rotated.

 ## Drawing the Line

-My cube representation isn't much different than what I had seen others do on
-similar projects (i.e., a collection of 3D points defining the vertices of the
+You represent a cube as a collection of 3D points defining the vertices of the
-cube).
-That said, others were using visualization APIs that allowed them to draw
+cube.
+You need a method to draw lines between the vertex points.
+Some demos use
-lines between points.
-Take a look at the image below which was snipped from
+a visualization API capable of drawing lines between points.
+Take a look at the
-"Carl the Person"'s video:
+image below taken from "Carl the Person"'s video:

 ![Cube With Edges](/posts/ncube/cube-with-edges.png#center#center)

-Now compare that with a capture of my cube in a similar orientation:
+Now compare that with a capture of your cube in a similar orientation:

 ![Cube Without Edges](/posts/ncube/cube-without-edges.png#center#center)

-Yeah...eight vertices floating around in space looks like crap.
-As far as I
+Eight vertices floating around in space looks like crap. ncurses can't draw
-know, ncurses cannot draw anything more than vertical and horizontal lines.
-So
+anything more than vertical and horizontal lines.
+What now?
-what do we do?

 The solution is to define points along the edges of the cube.
 How do you do
 that?
 Well you could do it manually but that's no fun.
-My StackOverflow searches
+StackOverflow shows
-showed plenty of Python examples where interpolation was used to define equally
+plenty of Python examples where you interpolate to define equally spaced points
-spaced points along a line in 3D space[^4].
-Cool, but I wasn't about to
+along a line in 3D space[^4].
+Cool, but you don't want to implement that in C++
-implement that in C++ or integrate a 3rd party library just to solve this little
+or integrate a 3rd party library just to solve this little problem.
-problem.

-I came up with a solution[^5] for generating \\(N\\) equidistant points on the
+There's another solution[^5] for generating \\(N\\) equidistant points on the
-line between two endpoints in 3D space.
-The idea is to repeatedly compute
+line between two endpoints.
+The idea is to repeatedly compute midpoints until
-midpoints until you have generated \\(N\\) midpoints.
-Lets look at an example.
+you have generated \\(N\\) midpoints.
+Here's an example.

-Imagine we wanted to generate 7 points between an edge start and end point.
-We
+Imagine you wanted to generate 7 points between an edge start and end point.
+You
-can compute the midpoint of the start and end point call it \\(M_1\\).
-Then we
+compute the midpoint of the start and end point call it \\(M_1\\).
+Then you
-could compute the midpoint between the start and \\(M_1\\), \\(M_2\\), and the
+compute the midpoint between the start and \\(M_1\\), \\(M_2\\), and the
 midpoint between \\(M_1\\) and end, \\(M_3\\).
 Continue applying this process
 recursively until you have generated the 7th midpoint, \\(M_7\\).
 The figure
 below illustrates the process.

 ![Generating Edge Points](/posts/ncube/generating-edge-points.webp#center)

-A nuance of the algorithm is that the midpoints must be generated in the order
-\\(M_1, M_2, M_3, ..., M_7\\).
-Put in other words, we need to generate the tree
+You want to generate midpoints in the order \\(M_1, M_2, M_3, ..., M_7\\).
+Put in
-above in breadth-first order[^6].
+other words, you need to generate the tree in breadth-first order[^6].

-Below is my C++ implementation of the algorithm:
+Below is a C++ implementation of the algorithm:

 ```cpp
 Face3D Cube::GenPoints(const Point3D a, const Point3D& b,